live-composer/live-composer-page-builder/readme.txt

 = Well Integrated With WordPress =

 Our page builder works with works with any standard compliant WordPress theme.
-Itâ€™s fully compatible with other plugins like Yoast WP SEO or contact form builders.
+It's fully compatible with other plugins like Yoast WP SEO or contact form builders.
 We also have a [marketplace with free and premium themes](https://livecomposerplugin.com/themes/) created especially for Live Composer.

 = No Code Left Behind When the Plugin Deactivated =

 Unlike other page builders, Live Composer doesn't leave behind horrible amount of shortcodes when the plugin deactivated.
 It's not a commitment to a single plugin.
-We donâ€™t lock you.
-Itâ€™s easy to start using any other page builder without a need to remove all the custom shortcodes before implementing a new solution.
+We don't lock you.
+It's easy to start using any other page builder without a need to remove all the custom shortcodes before implementing a new solution.

 = 100% Free and Open Source =